Reykjavík

 Reykjavik City Hall

-Reykjavik’s modern City Hall was opened in 1992 on the prominent square in the northwest corner of Lake Tjörnin.
-From the town hall a nice promenade has been built out in Tjörnin.
+Reykjavik’s modern City Hall was opened in 1992 on the prominent site in the northwest corner of Lake Tjörnin.
+In addition to the city council, the building also houses Reykjavík’s mayor’s office, a town hall café and some exhibition rooms.

 Harpa, Reykjavik